About Me

 My approach to counselling centres curiosity and connection.
 The goal is to help you create the change you’re looking for, but not as the end result.
 Rather, only as another page in your overall life story, where you hopefully understand that story better.

 My role is to root for you.
 I’m with you when life feels like a storm.
-Even if you’re someone who has done “bad things”, I’m here to help you challenge that.
+Even if you feel like there’s no hope for you, I’m here to help challenge that view.

 None of us experience the world in the same way.
 I aim to meet you in yours, with an informed lens that considers all of your intersectional (overlapping) identities, whether that’s race, gender, or anything else central to you.